The Our Voice Team

 Class of 2025

-Alexandra Szawranskyj (she/they) is a junior majoring in Human Biology with a concentration in Global Health and a minor in Modern Languages.
+Alexandra Szawranskyj (she/they) is a senior majoring in Human Biology with a concentration in Global Health and a minor in Modern Languages.
 Originally from Clearwater, Florida, Alexandra joined Our Voice with a passion for uplifting the health, knowledge and prosperity of diverse communities around the world while centering her efforts around community-driven health equity research.
 In addition to her work with Our Voice, Alexandra also volunteers as a Patient Navigator for Stanford's Cardinal Free Clinics and serves on the leadership board of the Stanford Disability Alliance.
 In her free time, she enjoys learning new languages, climbing, and baking with friends.

 Vignesh Kumar